jonandel/ha-hildebrandglow-dcc/README.md

 ## Installation

-Note: if you had the previous Integration (by HandyHat, and now abandoned) installed, it is strongly advised to remove it, and ensure you perform a full Home Assistant reboot before installing this.
+Note: if you had the previous Integration (by HandyHat, and now abandoned) installed, it is strongly advised to remove it, and ensure you perform a full Home Assistant reboot before installing this, to avoid orphaned devices and sensors.

 ### Automated installation through HACS